Kurumizawah/Kurumizawah/README.md

 ![](https://count.getloli.com/get/@KayllonDouglas.github.readme)

 Yeah, yeah, I know, it's a lame little counter, but if it makes you happy, go ahead and stare at it.
 Whatever floats your boat.

-So, that's the deal with this repo.
-Feel free to take a peek around, but don't expect anything groundbreaking.